GNOME/gimp/devel-docs/performance-logs/performance-logs.md

 Samples can also be selected using the keyboard, with the arrow, *Home*/*End*, and *Shift* keys, while any of the graphs has focus.

-Right clicking on any of the graphs, or pressing *Escape* while they have focus, clears the selection.
+Right-clicking on any of the graphs, or pressing *Escape* while they have focus, clears the selection.
 The behavior when the selection is empty is equivalent to selecting all samples.

+*Ctrl*-right-clicking on any of the graphs inverts the selection.

 ### 4.2.
 Information Area